nas256/ece3400_team13/labs/lab2.md

 #### Distinguish a 660Hz tone (from tones at 585Hz and 735Hz)

-  As analysed previously, the fft bin width in the fft library example is 16MHz/32 prescaler/13 ADC cycles/256 samples =  150.2 Hz.
+  As described previously, the FFT bin width in the FFT library example is 150.2 Hz.
 A higher resolution is required to distinguish between the 660, 585, and 735 Hz tones, since the current resolution is coarser than their frequency difference of 75 Hz.
-To achieve this, we set the last three bits of ADCSRA to 111, resulting in 128 prescalar.
+To achieve this, we set the last three bits of ADCSRA to 111, resulting in a prescalar value of 128.
 Our bin width then became 16MHz/128 prescalar/13 ADC cycles/256 samples =  37.56 Hz.

   By calculation, we predicted that the desired frequency of 660Hz should appear at bin 18 (660Hz/37.56Hz = 17.57), while the other two frequencies should appear at bin 16 (585Hz/37.56Hz = 15.57) and bin 20 (735Hz/37.56Hz = 19.56).
 This assumption was supported later when we indiidually played the three tones to the microphone, and found that the maximum magnitudes appeared at these three bin numbers.